ISA-88

 S88 provides a consistent set of standards and terminology for batch control and defines the physical model, procedures, and recipes.
-The standard sought to address the following problems: lack of a universal model for batch control, difficulty in communicating user requirement, integration among batch automation suppliers, difficulty in batch control configuration.
+The standard sought to address the following problems: lack of a universal model for batch control, difficulty in communicating user requirement, integration among batch automation suppliers, and difficulty in batch-control configuration.

-The standard defines a process model which consists of a process which consists of an ordered set of process stages which consist of an ordered set of process operations which consist of an ordered set of process actions.
+The standard defines a process model that consists of a process that consists of an ordered set of process stages that consist of an ordered set of process operations that consist of an ordered set of process actions.

-The physical model begins with the enterprise which may contain a site which may contain areas which may contain process cells which must contain a unit which may contain equipment modules which may contain control modules.
+The physical model begins with the enterprise, which may contain a site, which may contain areas, which may contain process cells, which must contain a unit, which may contain equipment modules, which may contain control modules.
 Some of these levels may be excluded, but not the Unit.

-The procedural control model consists of recipe procedures which consist of an ordered set of unit procedures which consist of an ordered set of operations which consist of an ordered set of phases.
+The procedural control model consists of recipe procedures, which consist of an ordered set of unit procedures, which consist of an ordered set of operations, which consist of an ordered set of phases.
 Some of these levels may be excluded.

 Recipes can have the following types: general, site, master, control.
 The contents of the recipe include: header, formula, equipment requirements, procedure, and other information required to make the recipe.

+Implemented in other standards

+Like in Packml, the Machine and Unit States described by this standard are implemented in other standards.